Ghost1995/object_collection_robotic_arm/README.md

       -D WITH_QT=ON \
       -D OPENCV_EXTRA_MODULES_PATH=../../opencv_contrib/modules \
       -D BUILD_EXAMPLES=ON ..
-## find out number of CPU cores in your machine
-nproc
-## substitute 4 by output of nproc
 make -j4
 sudo make install
 sudo sh -c 'echo "/usr/local/lib" >> /etc/ld.so.conf.d/opencv.conf'
 sudo ldconfig
 ```

 #### Other Dependencies

 Make sure you have these packages installed in the environment:
 * ros-kinetic-velocity-controllers
 * ros-kinetic-ros-control